fatso12/PullPal/README.md

+# PullPal 🤖

-# AI-Powered Pull Request Reviewer 🚀
+## AI-Powered Pull Request Reviewer 🚀

-This Python script leverages the power of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
+PullPal leverages the power of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
 By analyzing code changes and providing actionable feedback using OpenAI, it helps maintain clean code quality and accelerate development by providing code review comments.